leozhangcs/leozhangcs.github.io/index.md

 - [Apr-24] I will serve as a __Program Committee member__ for _PETS-25_.
 Looking forward to reviewing your excellent submissions!

 - [Apr-24] Our new works __Detector Collapse: Backdooring Object Detection to Catastrophic Overload or Blindness__ and __DarkFed: A Data-Free Backdoor Attack in Federated Learning__ have been accepted by the 33rd _International Joint Conference on Artificial Intelligence (IJCAI 2024)_!
+- [Mar-24] Our new work __Exploiting Class-Wise Rotation for Availability Poisoning Attacks in 3D Point Clouds__ has been accepted by the 29th _European Symposium on Research in Computer Security (ESORICS 2024)_!

+- [Mar-24] Our new work __CryptGraph: An Efficient Privacy-Enhancing Solution for Accurate Shortest Path Retrieval in Cloud Environments__ has been accepted by the 19th _ACM ASIA Conference on Computer and Communications Security (ASIACCS 2024)_!

+- [Mar-24] Our new work __Securely Fine-tuning Pre-trained Encoders Against Adversarial Examples__ has been accepted with shepherding by the winter round of the 45th _IEEE Symposium on Security and Privacy (Oakland 2024)_!

 <!--{::options parse_block_html="true" /}
 <details open> <summary markdown="span"> __News__ </summary>